Ed-von-Schleck/cbob/README.md

 Maybe-Features
 --------------

 * Target overlays: A target that just overlays some option (e.g. exchanging `-Og` with `-O2` in the CFLAGS), but transparently follows it's parent target's changes (e.g. think of a `release` overlay for the `development` target).
-So for, I haven't had an idea how to implement this elegantly.
+So far, I haven't had an idea how to implement this elegantly.
 * Support for similar languages, e.g. D or Rust
 * Sub-projects: Let `cbob` handle projects in subdirectories (think of git submodules, and stuff like pre-checks as `cbob`-projects, hosted on github, as easily re-usable recipies).

 Non-Features
 ------------

-Things that are out of scope (though I may be convinced otherwise):
+Things that are out of scope (though you may try to convince me otherwise):
 * Support for every language out there (but maybe support for doing, say, Python-modules written in C).
 * Support for system-wide installation (though I like `cbob` to be able to play nice with make/autotools).